Hypercubers/hypercubing.xyz/docs/puzzles/physical/2x2x2x2/image-generator.md

     }

     for (var i = 0; i < movestodo.length; ++i) {
-        for each item in the list of moves to do: if (numHashes > 0 && numHashes %2 == 1) {
+        //for each item in the list of moves to do: if (numHashes > 0 && numHashes %2 == 1) {
             // if the number of # is odd, set color to gray and break puzzleState = [[[8,8,8,8],[8,8,8,8],[8,8,8,8],[8,8,8,8],[8,8,8,8],[8,8,8,8],[8,8,8,8],[8,8,8,8]],[[8,8,8,8],[8,8,8,8],[8,8,8,8],[8,8,8,8],[8,8,8,8],[8,8,8,8],[8,8,8,8],[8,8,8,8]]];